+It is difficult to trace the precise nature and progress of the affection of the cord, when the disease advances in so gradual a manner as in this case, and terminates in disorganization so complete and extensive.
 In tracing the history of the analogous disease of the brain, we found reason to believe, that it is originally an inflammatory affection of a low chronic character, seated in a small part of the cerebral substance; that it may continue for a considerable time in the state of simple inflammation, and then subside; or that it may terminate by a permanent change in the structure of the part, generally with some degree of induration.
-In this state we find it when the patient dies of another disease, as in Case CXIX.
+In this state we find it when the patient dies of another disease, as in Case CXXXV.
 When it is itself the fatal disease, it seems to be so by passing either into ramollissement, or into partial and unhealthy suppuration.
 It is probable that the same character of disease takes place in the spinal cord; and it is found, in the same manner, sometimes in a state of ramollissement, sometimes in the state of induration, and sometimes one part is found indurated and another softened.
 In a remarkable case communicated to Ollivier by Andral, the affection began with numbness of the forefinger of the left hand, which gradually extended over the hand and arm.
 After some time the other hand and arm became affected in the same manner, and, after a year, the lower extremities.
 All the limbs then became paralytic, with permanent contraction, but without loss of feeling.
-The legs were bent upon his thighs, and the thighs upon the abdomen, and his arms rigidly fixed across the thorax, with the points of the fingers pressed against the palms of the hands.
+The legs were bent upon the thighs, and the thighs upon the abdomen, and the arms rigidly fixed across the thorax, with the points of the fingers pressed against the palms of the hands.
 If attempts were made to move the limbs from these positions, they were thrown into spasmodic contractions with much pain.
-He died in this state at the end of eight years from the commencement of the disease.
-Along nearly the whole length of the cord, there was a central cavity full of a soft gray mucus.
-It was considered as arising from ramollissement of the gray central matter of the cord, and the parietes of the cavity were formed by the white matter in a healthy state.
-In a case by Ollivier, in which palsy took place in the same gradual manner, but was confined to the lower extremities, the patient was confined to bed for seven years.
+The patient died in this state at the end of eight years from the commencement of the disease.
+Along nearly the whole length of the cord, there was a central cavity full of a soft grey mucus.
+It was considered as arising from ramollissement of the grey central matter of the cord, and the parietes of the cavity were formed by the white matter in a healthy state.
+In a case by Ollivier, in which palsy took place in the same gradual manner, but affected only the lower extremities, the patient was confined to bed for seven years.
 His legs were drawn up upon his body, and were entirely motionless, but preserved their feeling.
 There was extensive ramollissement of the anterior pillars of the cord: and a very remarkable circumstance was, that the softening was greatest in the upper parts of the cord, the corpora pyramidalia, and several parts of the brain, and became less towards the lumbar portion.
 The intellectual faculties had been almost entirely obliterated, but the motion of his arms continued entire to the last.
 Such are the difficulties and obscurities of this interesting subject.